MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 ### Visualization Improvements

 MRTK 2.8.0 now has a default controller and hand visualization for when a platform does not provide any controller or hand visualizations.
-We have also integrated the Oculus visualizations into MRTK!
 With the Microsoft OpenXR package, you do not need to import the Oculus Integration package to have the Oculus hand or controller visualizations.

 - Controller model fallbacks [#10568](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10568)
-- *2.7.3 cutting-room floor* Oculus visualization now integrated with MRTK [#10067](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10067)
+- Oculus visualization now integrated with MRTK [#10067](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10067)
 - Fixed issue where hand joint lookup would throw dictionary exceptions for visualizers [#10574](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/100574)
 - Fix single-frame cursor flickering by jloehr · Pull Request [#10436](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10436)
 - Fixed issue where cursors would elongate in special circumstances [#10503](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10503)